 Aaron Wickenden/Courtesy of Cinema Guild

-Violence interrupter Cobe Williams (right) and Lil Mikey (left) in Steve James and Alex Kotlowitz's The Interrupters.
+Violence interrupter Cobe Williams (right) and Lil Mikey (left) in Steve James and Alex Kotlowitz's

 Violence interrupter Cobe Williams (right) and Lil Mikey (left) in Steve James and Alex Kotlowitz's The Interrupters.
 Aaron Wickenden/Courtesy of Cinema Guild